istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31.1/index.md

   redirect rules to be written into already-enrolled pods.
   ([Issue #61020](https://github.com/istio/istio/issues/61020))

-- **Fixed** the ability to clear the Certificate Revocation List (CRL) by either specifying the empty string as the `ca-crl.pem` or removing it.
+- **Fixed** the ability to clear the Certificate Revocation List (CRL) by either specifying an empty string as the `ca-crl.pem` or removing it.
   ([Issue #61073](https://github.com/istio/istio/issues/61073))

 - **Fixed** the JWKS resolver forcing all public-key fetches to HTTP/1.1.
 The custom